• Skip to main content

 • Storing the pie ~ Keep the pie at room temperature for up to 2 days.
 Then store in the refrigerator for up to 2 more days.

-2 slices of peach pie in a pie plate
+A slice of crumb topped pie in a pie plate.

 Can you use canned peaches in peach pie?